ppvq11/API-Documentation/README.md

 <details>
 <summary>Feature List (CRUD)</summary>

-Create New Session.
-Create New Attendee.
+Create: New Session.
+New Attendee.

-Read All SEssion.
+Read: All SEssion.

-Update Status of Session.
-Update Status of Atendee.
+Update: Status of Session.
+Status of Atendee.

-Delete Session.
+Delete: Session.

 </details>